 Typically when moving from the preclinical to the clinical phase, and ultimately, to the commercial stage, scalability becomes an issue.
 For example, scaling up often requires switching virus expression hosts from adherent to suspension cell lines.

-“The expansion has enabled us to add a 200L bioreactor, equipping us to continue to serve clients as they take gene therapies into late-phase clinical trials and onto the market,” said Antti Nieminen, Director of Business Development and Projects at Biovian.
+“The expansion has enabled us to add a 200L bioreactor, equipping us to continue to serve clients as they take gene therapies into late-phase clinical trials and onto the market,” said Antti Nieminen, CEO of Biovian.

 “It provides the space we need for an even higher technical variety of bioreactors and cell factories to flexibly address the growing demand for large scale production.
-This means Biovian is now addressing two critical bottlenecks in gene therapy production today: viral vector production and plasmid manufacturing.”
+Additionally, our growth and investments in viral production continue.”

 Purification methods must be equally scalable, which is why Biovian are shifting away from centrifugation procedures, and toward chromatographic methods.
 And with each scale-up step, strict quality control assays are mandatory to ensure that product quality remains unchanged.